 Wildlife viewing

-The diversity of the salonga national park supports various wildlife some of which are endemic to this area or the Congo basin examples of animals seen are; the dwarf chimpanzees, Congo water civet, golden cat, giant ground pangolins, leopards, elephants, tree pangolins, duikers, Angolan mongoose, pygmy cape Buffalo, Sitatunga, bonobo, dwarf crocodile, wolf monkey, Okapi, red River hog, side stripped jackal, golden bellied Mangebay, red colobus monkey, black colobus monkey, Allen’s swamp monkey, potto monkey, mono monkey, white rhinoceros, dwarf bush baby, thollon red colobus and dryad monkey among the rest.
+The diversity of the salonga national park supports various wildlife, some of which are endemic to this area or the Congo basin examples of animals seen are the dwarf chimpanzee, Congo water civet, golden cat, giant ground pangolin, leopard, elephant, tree pangolin, duiker, Angolan mongoose, pygmy cape Buffalo, Sitatunga, bonobo, dwarf crocodile, wolf monkey, Okapi, red River hog, side-striped jackal, golden-bellied mangabey, red colobus monkey, black colobus monkey, Allen’s swamp monkey, potto monkey, mono monkey, white rhinoceros, dwarf bush baby, thollon red colobus and dryad monkey, among the rest.

-Bird watching can also be done at the Salonga national park over 300 species is have been recorded and half of this birds are this areas residents some sbirds found at the park are; Congo peacock, black stork, cattle egret, Congo peacock,yellow billed stork, grey parrot, palm but vulture, black bellied bustard and many more.
+Birdwatching can also be done at the Salonga national park over 300 species have been recorded, and half of these birds are this areas residents some sbirds found at the park are the Congo peacock, black stork, cattle egret, yellow-billed stork, grey parrot, palm nut vulture, black-bellied bustard and many more.

 Fishing

-A part from wildlife, those interested in aquatic life can go on a fishing safari at in e of the Parks Rivers, travelers are advised to always come with their fishing gears to carry out this activity.
-The park is said to be having over 400 species of fish.
+Apart from wildlife, those interested in aquatic life can go on a fishing safari at one of the Parks Rivers, travelers are advised to always come with their fishing gear to carry out this activity.
+The park is said to have over 400 species of fish.

 Hunting

-Tourists can explore more of the wilderness by going for a hunting experience safari and his should be done with an armed game ranger guide.
+Tourists can explore more of the wilderness by going for a hunting experience Congo safari and this should be done with an armed game ranger guide.

 Cultural experience